Enrolling Now for Fall of 2023

 We at Gaffney Athletic Preparatory Academy provide Sports Enthusiasts and their families with an individualized Christian value-based academic curriculum with a Biblically World View.

-Gaffney Athletic Preparatory Academy (GAPA) will be the nation’s first Technology, Engineer, Athletic, Mathematics, and Science (TEAMS) Christian academy with emphasis on sports careers.
+Gaffney Athletic Preparatory Academy (GAPA) one of the nation’s first Technology, Engineer, Athletic, Mathematics, and Science (TEAMS) Christian academy with an emphasis on sports careers.
 GAPA’s T.E.A.M.S concept is a sport-centric core curriculum which offers a unique academic plan that focuses on educating young minds while helping them explore a wide array of career opportunities in the sports industry.
 GAPA’s Sports Enthusiasts (students) will have collegiate preparatory research-based curriculums, with flexible schedules, web-based courses, and dedicated tutoring sessions.
 Sports Enthusiasts are instructed by full-time highly qualified Classroom Coaches (teachers).
-Our program will feature small class (team) settings, EDI approach through the standard of the Abeka Curriculum, the Blended Classroom academic approach and Restorative Practices with a focus on sports examples in the classroom.
+Our program will feature small class (team) settings, EDI approach through the standard of the Abeka Curriculum, the Blended Classroom academic approach, and Restorative Practices focusing on sports examples in the classroom.

-Implementation of Christian value model with the Explicit Direct Instruction (EDI) approach Classroom Coaches will use the backward design to develop progressive lessons aligned with state standards that incorporate athletic real-world situations.
-These lessons design will include learning objectives, activating prior knowledge, concept development, skill development, lesson importance, guided practice, lesson closure and independent practice.
-Classroom Coaches will incorporate lesson delivery strategies that include various strategies to check for understanding to verify Sports Enthusiasts are learning the content, explaining by telling, modeling using think aloud to reveal strategic thinking, and demonstrating to clarify the content and support all learning styles.
+Implementation of the Christian value model with the Explicit Direct Instruction (EDI) approach Classroom Coaches will use the backward design to develop progressive lessons aligned with state standards that incorporate athletic real-world situations.
+These lessons' design will include learning objectives, activating prior knowledge, concept development, skill development, lesson importance, guided practice, lesson closure, and independent practice.
+Classroom Coaches will incorporate lesson delivery strategies that include various strategies to check for understanding to verify Sports Enthusiasts are learning the content, explaining by telling, modeling using think-aloud to reveal strategic thinking, and demonstrating to clarify the content and support all learning styles.